Tobacco-related cancers and prevention

 EUROPE SUMMARYInfographics produced in partnership with Cancer Research UK

-The charts below show, for each country in Europe, the overall percentage of all specified cancer sites attributable to smoking (the population attributable fraction or PAF).
-The PAF uses information on the risks of smoking, incidence o lung cancer which was used as a proxy for long-term smoking, and the incidence of cancer in each country to calculate the proportion of cancers that could be avoided if no one smoked.
+The charts below show, for each country in Europe, the overall percentage of cancers at all specified sites that are attributable to smoking (population attributable fraction; PAF).
+The PAF uses information on the risks of smoking, the incidence of lung cancer (which was used as a proxy for long-term smoking), and the incidence of cancer in each country to calculate the proportion of cancers that could be avoided if no one smoked.
 Adjacent to each country name is the estimated number of new cases this represents for 2018.Infographics produced in partnership with Cancer Research UK

 To download the A4 poster, click here.

 Thank you to Alice Cotelli and Jon Shelton of Cancer Research UK for designing and producing the figures.

 - Kulhánová I, Forman D, Vignat J, Espina C, Brenner H, Storm HH, et al. (2020).
 Tobacco-related cancers in Europe: the scale of the epidemic in 2018.
 Eur J Cancer.
 139:27-36. https://doi.org/10.1016/j.ejca.2020.07.024 (accessed 20 October 2020)

 - Bray F, Ferlay J, Soerjomataram I, Siegel RL, Torre LA, Jemal A (2018).
 Global cancer statistics 2018: GLOBOCAN estimates of incidence and mortality worldwide for 36 cancers in 185 countries.
 CA Cancer J Clin.
 68(6):394-424. https://doi.org/10.3322/caac.21492 (accessed 20 October 2020)

 Lung cancer mortality rates in men